Scroll to content

 • In addition, the committee is responsible with the Chair of Governors for undertaking the performance management of the Head Teacher and ensuring that the school’s performance management policy is operating effectively.

-• The Safeguarding committee:
+• The Safeguarding & Pupil Welfare committee:

 • Its purpose is to ensure the school is a safe and nurturing environment for all stakeholders.
 This includes child protection, school security and inclusivity.